-There are several instance types to choose from; go to Amazon EC2 Instance Types for a complete list.
+There are several instance types to choose from; see Instance Types (p.
+111) for a complete list.
 For this tutorial, we will use t1.micro, the cheapest instance type available.
 Next, we will determine the type of AMI we would like to use.
 We'll use ami-8c1fece5, the most up-to-date Amazon Linux AMI available when we wrote this tutorial.
 The latest AMI may change over time, but you can always determine the latest version AMI by:

-1. Logging into the AWS Management Console, clicking the EC2 tab, and, from the EC2 Console Dashboard, attempting to launch an instance.
+Logging into the AWS Management Console, clicking the EC2 tab, and, from the EC2 Console Dashboard, attempting to launch an instance.